(Title Image: Wales Online)

 Other than Belarus (which isn’t a full member of the Council of Europe), Russia is the only nation state in Europe that allows capital punishment, but it isn’t used in practice.
 So Europe is almost a capital punishment free zone.

 The likelihood that any part of Europe would reinstate the death penalty is, therefore, far-fetched.

 The Politics of Reintroducing the Death Penalty

 At the moment it’s practically impossible.
-Criminal justice isn’t devolved, and capital punishment has effectively ended in the UK via the European directives and treaties mentioned earlier – though the position after Brexit is completely up in the air.
+Criminal justice isn’t devolved, and capital punishment has effectively ended in the UK via the treaties mentioned earlier – though the position after Brexit is completely up in the air.